bloominstituteoftechnology/java-zoos/README.md

 ### Database layout

-You are creating a Java Spring REST API server which stores data in an H2 database.
+You are creating a Java Spring REST API server that stores data in an H2 database.
 The table layouts should be

 ![Zoo Database Layout](zoodb_mvp.png)